-Yes, you can take a maximum of 20 quarter units representing courses which do not parallel specific courses at Stanford, again subject to the approval of the BOSP and the Office of the University Registrar as to quality and suitability.
-However, if the transfer courses are equivalent to Stanford graduate-level courses, those courses are not transferrable.
+Yes, a maximum of 20 quarter units may represent courses which do not parallel specific undergraduate courses at Stanford, subject to the approval of the credit evaluator as to quality and suitability.
+Credit from another institution may be transferred for courses which are substantially equivalent to those offered at Stanford University on the undergraduate level, subject to the approval of the credit evaluator.

 You must check with your major department for approval before going overseas.
-The transfer work for all non-Stanford study abroad programs must first be accepted into the University through the Bing Overseas Studies Program in order to be considered by your department.
-To send a copy of your transcript to your department, please send email to BOSP and provide your name, SUID number, name of the host institution(s), and the name of your department.
-If the work has not yet been transferred, you must wait until it appears on your record before notifying BOSP.
+The transfer work must be accepted for general University credit through the Bing Overseas Studies Program in order to be considered by your department.
+To send a copy of your transcript to your department, check the box on the Request for Non-Stanford Study Abroad Transfer Credit Evaluation Form that indicates you want to have a copy of your transcript and transfer credit form forwarded to your department and list the department and contact name.

 Grades from other colleges and universities are not included in the GPA and will not appear on Stanford transcripts.
 Only the grades for courses taken at Stanford are included in your GPA.

 Only the name of the institution, and the units will appear.
-For example: “American University in Cairo, 10.0 units”.
-Courses and grades from the host institution do not appear on the Stanford transcript.
-If you plan to apply to graduate schools or for fellowships/scholarships in the future, those organizations will usually ask you to submit transcripts from all institutions attened.
+For example: “London School of Economics, 6.0. units”.
+Courses and grades from the host institution will not appear on the Stanford transcript.
+If you plan to apply to graduate schools or for fellowships/scholarships in the future, those organizations will usually ask you to submit transcripts from all institutions attended.
 You must request transcripts from those institutions directly.